Why Choose an Online Master’s in Legal Studies?

 10. Arizona State University

-Arizona State University in Tempe offers an online Master of Legal Studies.
+Arizona State University in Phoenix offers an online Master of Legal Studies.
 This program has 30 credit hours and a total of 10 classes.
 Each class is 7.5 weeks long, so students can focus on them individually.
+The online Master of Legal Studies is a unique advanced legal degree for non-lawyers.
+This 30-credit program enables professionals to gain a foundation in U.S. law in as little as one year and without pursuing a full law degree.
+The MLS program is a customizable degree with different emphases areas including:

 11. University of Arizona